ankit404/freelance/README.md

-# freelance
+# freelanceit
-a landing page for freelanceMantra
+a landing page for freelanceit